Besov regularity of non-linear parabolic PDEs on non-convex polyhedral domains: Parabolic PDEs and operator pencils

 In order to correctly state the global regularity results in Kondratiev spaces for Problems \ref{prob_parab-1a} and \ref{prob_nonlin}, we need to work with operator pencils generated by the corresponding elliptic problems in the polyhedral type domain ${D}\subset \real^3$.

 We briefly recall the basic facts needed in the sequel.
 For further information on this subject we refer to \cite{KMR01} and \cite[Sect.~2.3, 3.2., 4.1]{MR10}.
-On a domain $D\subset\real^3$ of polyhedral type according to Definition \ref{standard} we consider the probelm
+On a domain $D\subset\real^3$ of polyhedral type according to Definition \ref{standard} we consider the problem

 The singular set $S$ of $D$ then is given by the boundary points $M_1\cup \ldots \cup M_l\cup \{x^{(1)}, \ldots, x^{(l')}\}$.
 We do not exclude the cases $l=0$ (corner domain) and $l'=0$ (edge domain).
 In the last case, the set $S$ consists only of smooth non-intersecting edges.
 Figure \ref{corner-edge-dom} gives examples of polyhedral domains without edges or corners, respectively. \\